adilsonchacon/wheel-old/README.md

 ### Running

-Before running you should be sure your database schema is up to date, just run the _migrate_ mode:
+Before running you must be sure your database schema is up to date, just run the _migrate_ mode:

 ```
 $> go run main.go -mode=migrate